kdashpez/kdashpez/_posts/2017-12-22-tbt-saturation-iii.md

 JEREMY: I have to disagree with Kat here.
 To start, the transition from JOHNNY into LIQUID is seamless.
 On it, the MCs interlace their verses in a way that's reminiscent of Run the Jewels, but with an entirely different tone.
 Vocals are laid out over an intricately layered instrumental that changes dramatically over time.
 It's amazing how much is accomplished in the short 88 second runtime of this track.

+KAT: Alright, Jeremy...with further listening, I can agree that the transition from JOHNNY to LIQUID is definitely seamless.
+The arpeggiated piano chord in the background makes this song feel really haunting and it helps make the connection between each member's verses.
+The band plays on this theme of being nostalgic and transitioning from their ordinary lives to their newfound fame.

 ### CINEMA 1 / CINEMA 2 / CINEMA 3

 KAT: As far as all the cinema tracks, idk Spanish that well bro.
 But I can say, that I